milekpl/kindle-pdf-annotator/README.md

 # Kindle PDF Annotator

 A Python application to extract Kindle annotations from PDS files and embed them back into the original PDF with pixel-perfect positioning.
+Kindle devices do not export PDF files with annotations; instead, they create separate proprietary `.pds` and `.pdt` files that contain annotations but are incompatible with standard PDF readers.
+This tool bridges this gap, allowing you to view your Kindle annotations directly within any PDF viewer.

+The application was tested using Kindle Paperwhite (6th generation).
+Newer devices may require adjustments due to changes in their internal formats, and they are likely to use an internal SQlite database.
+This repo contains code one can use to calibrate the algorithm if needed (for this, we need a set of files with their annotations from a Kindle device).

 ![Screenshot](screenshot.png)

 ## Features

 - **Complete Annotation Support**: Extracts and preserves notes, highlights, and bookmarks from Kindle
+- **Intelligent Note/Highlight Unification**: Automatically merges notes with their corresponding highlights based on position matching
 - **Intelligent Text-Based Matching**: Primary strategy using normalized text search with comprehensive ligature handling
 - **Language-Independent Ligature Support**: Handles f-ligatures (ﬁ, ﬂ, ﬀ, ﬃ, ﬄ), st-ligatures (ﬆ), ae-ligatures (æ, Æ), oe-ligatures (œ, Œ)
 - **Fuzzy Matching Fallback**: Uses Levenshtein distance (85% threshold) for long texts with minor variations